 - Enables you to finish your college degree sooner!

 - Saves you and your family hundreds of dollars in future college costs!

 - Allows you to take challenging courses in the college environment!

 Question 3: When and where may EFSC courses be taken?

 Eligible students may dual enroll in EFSC courses conducted during and after school hours and during fall, spring and summer terms.
+Students can apply to start Dual Enrollment during those same terms, so even a mid-year start is possible.
 Courses may be offered at an EFSC campus, online or at the high school.

 Question 4: Are there college courses/programs that may not be taken through dual enrollment?

 Florida Statute 1007.271 prohibits dual enrollment in the following types of courses.